Ngayep/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4-printrev.c is a function that prints a string in reverse followed by a new line 5-revstring.c is a function that reverses a string 6-puts2.c is a function that prints every other character of a string starting with the first character followed by a new line.
+7-putshalf is a function that prints half of a string, followed by a new line